Noise Levels in South Farmingdale, NY | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of South Farmingdale

 Average noise levels for South Farmingdale residents, grouped by direction from the center of South Farmingdale.
-Southern South Farmingdale carries the highest population-weighted average; Central South Farmingdale carries the lowest.
-Just 38% of residents in Central South Farmingdale live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Southern South Farmingdale.
+The highest population-weighted average is in southern South Farmingdale; the lowest is in northern South Farmingdale, where just 50% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Quiet office to normal conversation